rahulvanga86-ops/rahulvanga.github.io/_posts/2025-09-01-volatility-private-credit.md

 ---
-title: "Why Volatility Is a Poor Risk Measure for Private Credit"
+title: Why Volatility Is a Poor Risk Measure for Private Credit
+permalink: /volatility-private-credit/
 ---

 ## Introduction